OpenAPITools/openapi-json-schema-generator/README.md

 ### [4 - History of this Project](#table-of-contents)

 This project is based on OpenAPI Generator v6.2.0.
-It focuses on JSON schema support and the output is designed to be 100% compliance with JSON Schema.
+It focuses on javascript object notation schema support and the output is designed to be 100% compliance with javascript object notation Schema.

 ## [5 - License](#table-of-contents)
 -------